Eldorado Dry Lake

 Eldorado Dry Lake is a playa in the Eldorado Valley in Clark County, Nevada.
 It lies at an elevation of 1,708 feet at the bottom of the basin of Eldorado Valley.
+It is situated approximately 30 miles southeast of Las Vegas and immediately west of U.S. Highway 95.
+The Valley is an Endorheic basin, meaning all drainage collects internally with no outlet, and the dry lake occupies the north end as a salt pan.